 With its annual dynamic blend of music, arts and local brew, plus a healthy dose of food, entertainment and respect for Mother Earth, the SweetWater 420 Fest is a revered annual tradition that celebrates springtime in the city.
 What started on the small stage at SweetWater Brewing Company has blossomed to today’s jam-packed, mega-festival status in Atlanta’s Centennial Olympic Park.

-But even with major headliners like Widespread Panic, the Avett Brothers, Jason Isbell and the 400 Unit and more, SweetWater 420 Fest still has the heart of the local brewer.
-In addition to the entertainment, you can taste more than 25 unique styles of SweetWater beers, enjoy presentations on topics “as wide as our brewers’ bellies,” such as sustainability and experience an artist market, food village and 420 Disco.
+But even with major headliners like The String Cheese Incident, Snoop Dogg, Trey Anastasio Band and more, SweetWater 420 Fest still has the heart of the local brewer.
+In addition to the entertainment, you can taste more than 25 unique styles of SweetWater beers, enjoy presentations on topics “as wide as our brewers’ bellies,” such as sustainability, and experience an artist market, food court and eco-village.
 This is where beer, music and the spring season get the best of each other.

 Villa Rica is the birthplace of the Father of Gospel Music Thomas Dorsey, but before he wrote his best-known composition “Precious Lord, Take My Hand,” he was also a revered blues pianist who accompanied Ma Rainey with his Wild Cats Jazz Band.
 So, while Villa Rica is worth a return visit for the annual Thomas Dorsey Birthplace Festival in June, consider the West Georgia Jazz Festival a perfect spring primer to the city’s festival season, where jazz, blues and gospel remain rooted.
-This rain or shine festival takes place at The MILL Amphitheater and features multiple acts during the day and an evening headliner.
-The event is free to attend and reserved seating can be purchased.
+This rain-or-shine festival takes place at The MILL Amphitheater, and it features multiple acts during the day and an evening headliner.
+The event is free to attend, and reserved seating can be purchased.

-Elijah Clark State Park makes the perfect spring setting for the Little Roy and Lizzie Music Festival, a regional bluegrass experience featuring on-site camping and more bluegrass acts than you can shake a fiddle stick at.
+The Lewis Family Homeplace in Lincolnton makes the perfect spring setting for the Little Roy and Lizzie Music Festival, a regional bluegrass experience featuring on-site camping and more bluegrass acts than you can shake a fiddlestick at.
 This rain-or-shine event has a big tent for inclement weather and has become a destination festival headlined by the talent of “Little Roy” Lincoln and Lizzy Long of the Little Roy and Lizzie Show.
 Little Roy has carried the Lincoln Family’s “First Family of Bluegrass Gospel” music tradition with him, recognized today as one of the foremost five-string banjo pickers in the country.

 It's one of the youngest, biggest, hippest music festivals in Atlanta, and with its cityscape landscape and stellar line-up of 60-plus acts, Shaky Knees is on solid ground in Georgia.
 Since its inception in 2013, Shaky Knees has featured a diverse lineup, ranging from world-renowned acts to up-and-coming artists.
 It’s more than a music festival but a full-throttle, three-day extravaganza with late-night shows and post-fest parties at local venues featuring more intimate sets from many of the festival's acts.
-With heavy-hitting headliners like Beck and Cage the Elephant, Shaky Knees is three day take-over of a rock lover's dream.
+With heavy-hitting headliners like Green Day, Nine Inch Nails and My Morning Jacket, Shaky Knees is three-day take-over of a rock lover's dream.